Simple Goat Cheese Appetizers and Dessert

 Reading Time: 5 minutes

 It’s that time of the year when most likely all your goat kids are weaned and you have all that luscious goat milk to yourself.
-And boy can it add up quickly.
-So here are a few fun recipes for you to try and some delicious appetizers and a dessert to put them in.
+And, boy, can it add up quickly.
+So here are a few fun recipes for you to try and some delicious goat cheese appetizers and a dessert to put them in.

 First up, Paneer.
 This is a simple, direct-acidification, fresh cheese that is probably best known for its use in many Indian cuisine dishes.
 It is very similar in texture and flavor to tofu and is often used in the same way.
 It is mild and has little actual flavor of its own, so it absorbs the flavors of whatever you put it in — usually spicy and saucy dishes like Saag Paneer or Butter Masala Paneer.
 But for a fun twist, one of my students from my Virtual 7 Day Cheese Challenge course, Jill Williams from Sweet Williams Farm in Canton, Georgia, made this into a yummy appetizer similar to fried mozzarella.
 Says Jill, “One of my favorite foods has always been cheese.
 Being allergic to the protein in cows milk and wheat allergies, I’m so thankful to be able to make a quick and easy dish that’s straight from our farm and that I am able to eat that’s gluten-free and made from our raw goats milk here on the farm.”